huggingface/alignment-handbook/scripts/README.md

 - test_xxx          # The test splits to mix
 ```

-If you want to fine-tune on your own datasets, the main thing to keep in mind is how the chat templates are applied to the dataset blend.
+If you want to fine-tune on your datasets, the main thing to keep in mind is how the chat templates are applied to the dataset blend.
 Since each task (SFT, DPO, etc), requires a different format, we assume the datasets have the following columns:

 **SFT**